dresswithpockets/dresswithpockets/README.md

 hi i'm ashley.

-I am a software engineer at https://github.com/Stodge-Inc. I am also a game developer in my free time.
+I am a game developer.

 Reach out to me: *dresswithpockets at pm dot me*.
 My pronouns are she/her or they/them.